paultran47/econ-grad-app-deadlines/README.md

 ### How do I read the table?

+The table is alphabetised by school name.

 Economics Master's + PhD funded programmes are predominantly shown (US programmes are virtually all Master's + PhD structured).

-If a programme is PhD only (i.e., requires holding a Master's degree for admission), I will explicitly state as such, in parentheses, next to the school name.
+If a programme is PhD only (i.e., requires holding a Master's degree for admission), I will explicitly state as such, in parentheses, under the school name.

 Programmes with no information stated can be assumed to provide a Master's + PhD structure (regardless of location).
 At the moment, I am following this structure